NF2077/flutter-app/README.md

 Optional : This project uses the cupertino_icons package, an official Flutter package.
 Add it as a dependency by running the following command:

 flutter pub add cupertino_icons

+How Flutter Works" dives deep into the State class, a critical piece behind every StatefulWidget.
+Follow the full lifecycle of a State object—from initState, where you initialize resources, to dispose, where you clean up.
+Along the way, explore important methods including didChangeDependencies, didUpdateWidget, and the all-important build method.
+By the end of the episode, you'll understand how State objects track, respond to, and manage changes in your Flutter apps—and how the State lifecycle enables efficient UI updates.

+This episode also peels back the curtain on how Flutter recurses down the widget tree after a setState call, building out only the parts of your app that need to change.
+You'll learn why const constructors matter for performance, why setState closures must be synchronous, and how elements (not widgets themselves) manage the actual rebuild process.
+If you're curious how Flutter keeps apps fast and responsive, or you just want to really understand what happens behind the scenes, this episode is packed with the essential foundations.